vors/vors.github.io/_posts/2015-09-11-using-namespace-for-the-win.markdown

 categories: [powershell, dsc]
 ---

-PowerShell works pretty smooth with .NET from day 1, but calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.
+PowerShell works pretty smooth with .NET from day 1.
+Calling .NET APIs was pretty [verbose](http://serverfault.com/questions/74744/using-namespaces-in-powershell) excercise.

-Let's try to call some .NET API via reflection.
+To show that let's try to call some .NET reflection API.

+## Alternate string via reflection

 `System.String` is generally imutable in .NET: when you call `'abc'.Substring(1)` it creates a new object to represent `bc` and so on.
 You can modify strings with reflection.